This Cream Cheese Pie Crust has only 5 ingredients, needs no added liquid, and produces a tender, flaky crust. Sound easy? It is.

 - Fold the overhang under then crimp the edges to decorate.

-- Place in the freezer for 15 minutes.
+- Place in the freezer or fridge for 15 minutes while oven is preheating.

 - Preheat oven to 350 degrees.